top of page

 About Us

-The Pink Ladies Volunteer Corps was formed in 1980 by Olive Miller and Evelyn Andresen.
+The Pink Ladies Volunteer Corps was formed in 1980 by Olive Miller and Evelyn Andersen.
 It was the brainchild of Olive Miller who had seen the Pink Ladies in action in Bermuda and the Bahamas.
 Evelyn was at that time on a committee organising the setting up of a Home for the Aged, later named The Pines, and saw the need for volunteers to help run it.
 Thus a meeting was held on 29 September 1980 and the Pink Ladies Volunteer Corps was born.

 Until the Pines was opened by the Queen in 1983 the Pink Ladies worked in the George Town Hospital, offering important help in many areas and also The Lighthouse School for children with special needs.